Awareness is having knowledge

 may also be called a nexus or macula

 communicans.
-When found in nerves it may also be called an electrical
+When found in nerves it may also be called an

-synapse.
+.
 While an ephapse has some similarities to a gap junction, by

 modern definition the two are different.
 Gap junctions are a specialized